deepanshs/mrsimulator/docs/getting_started_coupled.rst

 frequency dimension with 2048 points, spanning 25 kHz with a reference offset of -8 kHz.

-Let's create another method, :func:`~mrsimulator.methods.BlochDecayCentralTransitionSpectrum` method, which is a central transition selective Bloch decay spectrum method.
+Let's create another method, :func:`~mrsimulator.methods.BlochDecayCTSpectrum` method, which is a central transition selective Bloch decay spectrum method.
 The method is defined similarly to the Bloch decay spectrum method.
 The following is a python dictionary representation of the method.